Ski safety - stay safe on the slopes

 Body Armour

 Modern ski body armour isn’t just designed to protect your back and torso - it’s also lightweight, and unobtrusive enough to hide beneath your jacket.
-Basic body armour is available for under £100, and is worth the investment if you’re prone to wiping out at speed, or simply want to get the maximum protection for yourself and your family.
+Basic body armour is available for under £100 and is worth the investment if you’re prone to wiping out at speed, you enjoy hanging out in the snowpark or simply want to get the maximum protection for yourself and your family.

 Avalanche kit

-Once your family has learned to ski at an advanced level, you may like to go off-piste once in a while, in which case it’s always best to be prepared for any eventuality.
-That means being fully aware of current and likely future weather conditions, and if possible skiing with a guide.
-Your standard recommended avalanche kit will include transponders, collapsible shovels and probes.
+Once your family has learned to ski at an advanced level, you may like to go off-piste occasionally, in which case it’s always best to be prepared for any eventuality.
+That means being fully aware of current and future weather conditions, and always booking a ski instructor or guide if you'd like to ski off-piste.
+They will provide you with the essential avalanche kit; transceiver, collapsible shovel and probe and take you to your favourite backcountry spots away from the crowds.

 Behaviour